Malaharshana/Drone-Dashboard/README.md

 # 🛰️ Drone Command HQ – Real-time Drone Telemetry Dashboard

-A sci-fi themed, fully immersive web-based dashboard that simulates **real-time drone telemetry**.
+A **sci-fi themed, fully immersive web-based dashboard** that simulates real-time drone telemetry.
 Designed with cinematic animations, glassmorphism UI, and mission control aesthetics, this dashboard is perfect for showcasing drone data in a stunning, futuristic way.

 ---